pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

 See [Font::FreeType::Face](Face.md) for how to obtain glyph objects, in particular the `for-glyph-slots` method.

-Things you an do with glyph slots include:

-- Get metadata about the glyph, such as the size of its image and other metrics.
-- Extract an [outline](Outline.md) that contains  precise description of the lines and curves that make up the glyph's outline, using the `outline.decompose()` method.
-- Obtain a [glyph-image](GlyphImage.md) via the `.glyph-image()` method.
-It can then be rendered as  a bitmap image (if it's from a vector font) or extracted from  the existing bitmap (if it's from a bitmap font), using the `bitmap()` method.

 For a detailed description of the meaning of glyph metrics, and the structure of vectorial outlines, see [http://freetype.sourceforge.net/freetype2/docs/glyphs/](http://freetype.sourceforge.net/freetype2/docs/glyphs/)